 In addition, Section 107 of the JOBS Act also provides that an "emerging growth company" can take advantage of the extended transition period provided in Section 7(a)(2)(B) of the Securities Act for complying with new or revised accounting standards.
 An "emerging growth company" can therefore delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
-However, we are choosing to "opt out" of such extended transition period and, as a result, we will comply with new or revised accounting standards is required for non-emerging growth companies.
+However, we are choosing to "opt out" of such extended transition period and, as a result, we will comply with new or revised accounting standards on the relevant dates on which adoption of such standards is required for non-emerging growth companies.
 Section 107 of the JOBS Act provides that our decision to opt out of the extended transition period for complying with new or revised accounting standards is irrevocable.